priyanshuphenomenal007/AI-Reviewer-Speculation-ChatGPT5/README.md

 # AI-Reviewer-Speculation-ChatGPT5

+---

+## ⚠️ **Important Notice (Added October 2025):**

+- This repository presents a **student-led, independent research investigation** analyzing speculative reasoning and evidence-alignment behavior observed in the **public paid-tier web interface** of OpenAI’s ChatGPT-5 model.
+- The project reflects the author’s dual role as an **independent researcher and computer-science student**, combining formal academic study with self-directed experimentation.
+- All testing was performed using the author’s **personally purchased ChatGPT Plus/Pro subscription**, providing authorized user access only — no internal systems, privileged APIs, or confidential materials were involved.
+- Screenshots, transcripts, and structured logs are included **solely for educational and research documentation under fair-use provisions**.
+- This work is **not affiliated with, endorsed by, or connected to OpenAI, Google, or Anthropic** in any way.
+- The purpose of this investigation is purely **academic and educational** — to study, document, and better understand how reviewer-oriented AI systems handle uncertainty, speculative reasoning, and evidence-constrained analysis.

+---

 ## Context
 This repository documents a **speculation vs. evidence failure** in ChatGPT-5.
 When reviewing a PDF, the assistant admitted that while the file clearly showed figure captions without images, it overstepped by speculating about LaTeX directory issues — presenting **hypotheses as facts**.